open-mafia/open_mafia_engine/docs/user_guide/concepts.md

 # Main Concepts

+This page, along with the rest of the User Guide, helps understand how the Open Mafia Engine is built and how to build your own, custom things on top.

 ## Game

-`Game` is the main class of the Engine.
+[`Game`][open_mafia_engine.core.game.Game] is the main class of the Engine.
 It does the following:

 1. Holds all game state (players, alignments, phases, etc.)
 2. Handles subscriptions, broadcasts and processes events.